Key Specs of Scrambler 800

 Ducati Scrambler Suspension & Brakes:

-On the Ducati Scrambler Icon, Cafe Racer and Full Throttle, you find a 41mm Kayaba USD fork and a Kayaba preload-adjustable monoshock.
+On the Ducati Scrambler Icon and Nightshift, you find a 41mm Kayaba USD fork and a Kayaba preload-adjustable monoshock.
 All of them get a 330mm front disc with a Brembo four-piston radial caliper and a 245mm rear disc with a single-piston caliper.
 On the Icon, you get a 18-/17-inch alloy wheel setup that runs on Pirelli MT 60 RS tyres, whereas the Nightshift rides on 18-inch front and 17-inch rear spoke wheels.
 The Scrambler gets Bosch cornering ABS.
 The Desert Sled is the most hardcore of the lot, and to handle the gnarly bits, the Sled gets a 46mm fully-adjustable USD fork and a preload and rebound-adjustable Kayaba monoshock.
 These are long-travel suspension units.
 The 19-/17-inch spoke wheels are wrapped in Pirelli Scorpion Rally STR dual-purpose tyres.
 Braking hardware remains the same.

 Ducati Scrambler Rivals:

 The Ducati Scrambler locks horns with the likes of the Triumph Street Twin and the upcoming BS6-compliant Triumph Street Scrambler.
 The Scrambler Desert Sled is almost as capable as the hardcore Triumph Scrambler 1200 XC, but is less powerful and less kitted out.
 For the same price as the Scrambler Icon, you can get yourself the Kawasaki Z900 and the Suzuki GSX-S750, both of which are due to receive their BS6 updates.

 Scrambler 800 Price List (Variants)